 Honors SeminarsTeaching an honors course is a unique opportunity to work with fully-engaged, high-ability students in an interactive environment.
 As the program grows we want to expand our curricular offerings with new honors seminars from faculty across the University addressing the technical, economic, societal, cultural and ethical aspects of the many challenges facing our society in the 21st century.

-The priority deadline for proposals is November 1, 2018.
-Proposals received after the priority deadline will be reviewed on a space-available basis.
+2020-21 Honors Seminar ProposalsThe submission period for academic year 2020-2021 seminars is now open!
+Read the 2020-21 Call for HSem Proposals now!
+The priority deadline for proposals is November 1, 2019.
+Proposals received after the priority deadline will be reviewed on a space available basis.

 Submit a new Honors Seminar proposal!

 *View a PDF preview of the entire proposal form here.

 *View a PDF preview of the entire renewal request form here.